phpearth/docs/faq/databases/01-databases.md

 ---
-title: "What is database and how to access database from PHP?"
+title: "What is Database and How to Access Database From PHP?"
-read_time: "2 min"
 updated: "March 13, 2016"
-group: "databases"
 redirect_from: "/faq/databases/databases/"
 permalink: "/faq/databases/introduction/"

-compass:
-  prev: "/faq/community/elephpant/"
-  next: "/faq/databases/mysql-functions/"
 ---

 A database is an organized collection of data.
 The data is typically organized